3 Day Chiang Mai Itinerary: How to See the Best of Northern Thailand

 Flying to Chiang Mai

 The fastest way to get to Chiang Mai is by plane.
 Flights from Bangkok take just over an hour and run dozens of times a day.
-Youโll find options on full-service airlines like Thai Airways and Bangkok Airways, or go with budget carriers like AirAsia or Nok Air for cheap fares (just be sure to check baggage fees).
+(It’s likely the easiest option with just 3 days in Chiang Mai.)
+You’ll find options on full-service airlines like Thai Airways and Bangkok Airways, or go with budget carriers like AirAsia or Nok Air for cheap fares (just be sure to check baggage fees).

 You can fly out of either Suvarnabhumi (BKK) or Don Mueang (DMK) airports in Bangkok, so double-check your departure airport when booking.